 The capital programme directly aligns to the Community Safety Plan and is set out in our MTFP and Capital Strategy.
 In support of longer-term planning there are number of associated strategies in place (e.g. Asset Management Strategy, ICT Strategy).

-Our Environmental Sustainability Strategy 2021-24 was published in 2021 and sets out what we plan to do over the next 3 - 5 years to further strengthen our approach to sustainability.
-Our strategic focus is about:
+Our Environmental Sustainability Strategy 2024-28 was published in 2024 and sets out what we plan to do over the next four years to further strengthen our approach to sustainability.
+Our strategic focus is focused on three priorities: